 Molly Jo Stanley has been dedicated to studying and teaching ecology, ethnobotany, yoga and ceremony for over 10 years.
 She aims to awaken the sense of wonder and excitement inherent in students of all ages by weaving the power of stories, music, movement and mindfulness into her lessons.

-She hopes to empower all students to reconnect to a sense of place within themselves, their communities, and the great web of life, thereby cultivating a lasting reverence for our extraordinary existence.
-Molly Jo is currently engaged in Masters studies in Educating for Mindfulness and Sustainability through Antioch University New England.
+She hopes to empower all people to reconnect to a sense of place within themselves, their communities, and the great web of life, thereby cultivating a lasting reverence for our extraordinary existence.
+Molly Jo recently completed her Masters studies in Educating for Mindfulness and Sustainability through Antioch University New England.
 She is honored to return to the wondrous Equinox Farm where the “green spark” within her was so vividly fortified as an herbalism student so many years ago.